What you can expect from this article...

 South America Travel Tip #10

 If you do suffer badly with altitude sickness, either descend a little or consider taking local remedies to help.
 Chewing cocoa leaves is popular in Peru.
-Whilst associated with the illegal cocaine, cocoa leaves are actually not illegal and are widely used.
+Whilst associated with illegal cocaine, cocoa leaves are actually not illegal and are widely used.

 I personally do not like their taste (a bit like green tea) so I avoid the leaves and the teas but instead, have the toffees (which actually taste like coconut) and sometimes the peppermint flavoured cocoa gum.